 Open Source in B2B: More Than Just Free

 In the B2B context, open source means far more than the elimination of license fees.
-Above all, it means **complete transparency and control** over the entire source code.
+Above all, it means complete transparency and control over the entire source code.
 For B2B merchants with specific requirements – customer-specific pricing logic, complex approval workflows, deep ERP integrations – this control is a decisive advantage.
 Every business rule can be implemented individually without having to wait for a platform vendor's approval.
+Changes to the system can be carried out internally or with a freely chosen service partner, and dependency on any single technology provider is completely eliminated.

 The Shopware Community Edition (CE) is built on Symfony, the world's most widely used PHP framework with over 3.7 billion installations (Symfony, 2025).
 This means: a large pool of qualified developers can work on your project.
 You are not dependent on certified partners of a specific vendor, but can draw from a broad ecosystem of Symfony developers.
 This freedom from vendor lock-in is particularly significant for long-term B2B projects.